-Waltham, MASS – January 21st, 2020 – Software intelligence company Dynatrace (NYSE: DT) today announced the findings of an independent global survey of 800 CIOs, which highlights a widening gap between IT resources and the demands of managing the increasing scale and complexity of enterprise cloud ecosystems.
+Waltham, MASS – January 21st, 2020 – Software intelligence company Dynatrace (NYSE: DT) today announced the findings of an independent global survey of 800 CIOs, which highlights a widening gap between IT resources and the demands of managing the increasing scale and complexity of cloud ecosystems.
 IT leaders around the world are concerned about their ability to support the business effectively, as traditional monitoring solutions and custom-built approaches drown their teams in data and alerts that offer more questions than answers.
 The 2020 global report “Top challenges for CIOs on the road to the AI-driven autonomous cloud” is available for download here.

 CIO responses in the research indicate that, on average, IT and cloud operations teams receive nearly 3,000 alerts from their monitoring and management tools each day.
 With such a high volume of alerts, the average IT team spends 15% of its total available time trying to identify which alerts need to be focused on and which are irrelevant.
 This costs organizations an average of $1.5 million in overhead expense each year.
-As a result, CIOs are increasingly looking to AI and automation as they seek to maintain control and close the gap between constrained IT resources and the rising scale and complexity of the enterprise cloud.
+As a result, CIOs are increasingly looking to AI and automation as they seek to maintain control and close the gap between constrained IT resources and the rising scale and complexity of the cloud.

 Findings from the global report include:

 Traditional monitoring tools were not designed to handle the volume, velocity and variety of data generated by applications running in dynamic, web-scale clouds.
 These tools are often siloed and lack the broader context of events taking place across the entire technology stack.
 As a result, they bombard IT and cloud operations teams with hundreds, if not thousands, of alerts every day.
 IT is drowning in data as incremental improvements to monitoring tools fail to make a difference.